yochiyochirb/vimrc/README.md

 For more information, visit https://github.com/scrooloose/nerdtree or `:help NERDTree`.

-### vimagit

-vimagit is a new way to use git within vim.

-A few things at least you have to know about vimagit are:

-- `<Leader>M` : to open vimagit
-- `N` : to go to next hunk
-- `S` : to add file/hunk to stage
-- `CC` : to commit staged file/hunk, `CC` again for committing after writing commit message

-For more information, visit https://github.com/jreybert/vimagit or `:help vimagit`.

 ### previm

 previm is a plugin for Realtime preview (Markdown only for the moment).